-On successful completion of this programme a student will be able to:
+On successful completion of this programme you will be able to:

 - C1.
-Recognise and use geological (and oceanographic/geographical/marine biological where relevant) theories, paradigms, concepts and principles. - C2.
+Recognise and use geological (and oceanographic/geographical/geophysical/environmental/marine biological where relevant) theories, paradigms, concepts and principles. - C2.
 Critically analyse, synthesise and summarise information, including published research. - C3.
 Collect and integrate several lines of evidence to formulate and test hypotheses. - C4.
-Apply knowledge and understanding to address familiar and unfamiliar problems, including collection and documentation of geological (and oceanographic/geographical/marine biological) information in the field, experimental design of field surveys and sampling programmes. - C5.
+Apply knowledge and understanding to address familiar and unfamiliar problems, including collection and documentation of geological (and oceanographic/geographical/geophysical/environmental/marine biological) information in the field, experimental design of field surveys and sampling programmes. - C5.
 Recognise the moral and ethical issues of scientific investigations and appreciate the need for professional codes of conduct. - C6.
 Plan, design, conduct and report (both verbally and in writing) on investigations, including the integration of external datasets and published results. - C7.
-Collect, record and analyse primary data using appropriate techniques in the field and laboratory. - C8.
+Collect, record and analyse primary data using appropriate techniques in the field and laboratory.

+- C8.
 Undertake field and laboratory investigations in a responsible and safe manner, paying due attention to risk assessment, rights of access, relevant health and safety regulations, and sensitivity to the impact of investigations on the environment and stakeholders. - C9.
-Locate, retrieve, read, use and reference the geological (and oceanographic /geographical/marine biological) work of others in an appropriate manner. - C10.
+Locate, retrieve, read, use and reference the geological (and oceanographic/geographical/geophysical/environmental/marine biological) work of others in an appropriate manner. - C10.
 Produce and interpret geological maps and other aids to visualisation. - C11.
-Plan and execute a research project at the forefront of Earth science [MSci students only]. - C12.
-Communicate effectively to a variety of audiences in written, verbal and graphical forms. - C13.
-Select and use the appropriate method and means of communication for a range of different situations. - C14.
-Absorb and respond to a variety of information sources (e.g., textual, numerical, verbal, graphical). - C15.
-Write a research proposal.
-[MSci programme only] - C16.
-Appreciate issues of sample selection, accuracy, precision and uncertainty during collection, recording and analysis of data in the field and in the laboratory. - C17.
-Prepare, process, interpret and present data, using appropriate statistical analyses and computer software packages, including geographic information systems. - C18.
-Develop computing and data analysis skills in a wide range of relevant geological techniques. - C19.
-Solve numerical problems using both computer and non-computer-based techniques.

-- C20.
-Critically use the Internet as a means of communication and as a source of information. - C21.
-Identify individual and collective goals and responsibilities and perform in an appropriate manner. - C22.
-Appreciate the concepts of learning in groups and of team performance. - C23.
-Recognise and respect the views and opinions of other team members. - C24.
-Evaluate performance as an individual and as a team member to maximise results and benefits. - C25.
-Develop the skills necessary for self-managed and life-long learning (e.g. working independently, time management and organisation skills). - C26.
-Identify and work toward targets for personal, academic and career development. - C27.
+Communicate effectively to a variety of audiences in written, verbal and graphical forms. - C12.
+Select and use the appropriate method and means of communication for a range of different situations. - C13.
+Absorb and respond to a variety of information sources (e.g., textual, numerical, verbal, graphical). - C14.
+Appreciate issues of sample selection, accuracy, precision and uncertainty during collection, recording and analysis of data in the field and in the laboratory. - C15.
+Prepare, process, interpret and present data, using appropriate statistical analyses and computer software packages, including geographic information systems. - C16.
+Develop computing and data analysis skills in a wide range of relevant geological techniques. - C17.
+Solve numerical problems using both computer and non-computer-based techniques. - C18.
+Critically use the Internet as a means of communication and as a source of information. - C19.
+Identify individual and collective goals and responsibilities and perform in an appropriate manner. - C20.
+Appreciate the concepts of learning in groups and of team performance. - C21.
+Recognise and respect the views and opinions of other team members. - C22.
+Evaluate performance as an individual and as a team member to maximise results and benefits. - C23.
+Develop the skills necessary for self-managed and life-long learning (e.g. working independently, time management and organisation skills). - C24.
+Identify and work toward targets for personal, academic and career development. - C25.
 Develop an adaptable and flexible approach to study and work.